Accountants and Tax Preparation Archives

-Need help with your taxes and accounts in Spain?
-Take the stress out of your move with our directory of expat-friendly accountants and tax advisors in Spain:
+Need help with your taxes and accounts in France?
+Take the stress out of your move with our directory of expat-friendly accountants and tax advisors in France:

-Balcells Group is a law firm located in Barcelona.
-The firm has over 40 years of professional experience, offering advice and legal guidance to individuals, companies, investors and more.
-The team at Balcells offer services in Spanish, English, Hindi and more.
+Elitax is a tax advisory firm located in Paris.
+Their team of accountants and tax experts specialize in helping expat individuals and companies manage their finances.
+To make sure you stay on top of your taxes in France, contact the team at Elitax.

 Are you an expat service provider?
 Add your services to the Expatica Directory!